gcruzsolano/prep/sections/computer.md

 developed by Linux Torvalds.
 It is not an exaggeration to say the Internet was invented on UNIX and now runs mostly on Linux.

+Once upon a time Mac computers were only preferred by creatives who needed a highly visual environment.
+The term Windows was a rip off of what Apple had produced.

+Something very significant happened when Steve Jobs returned from NeXT to Apple.
+He changed the entire underlying operating system.
-Under the hood Mac Darwin is mostly based on the FreeBSD UNIX operating system Jobs brought over from NeXT when he came back.
-This is not Linux but feels very much like it, which is why command line developers and good system administrators prefer it.
+Under the hood Mac Darwin is now mostly based on the FreeBSD UNIX operating system Jobs brought over from NeXT when he came back.
+This is not Linux but feels very much like it, which is why command line developers and good system administrators prefer it. **Jobs had the foresight to see UNIX/LINUX would become the predominant choice of developers because of the extremely powerful command line.**

 Even if you want or need Windows for software and games you can still get a Mac and Bootcamp it into Windows.
 The same is *not* true for